hoang-tran/hoang-tran.github.io/_drafts/terminal-for-ios-developers.md

 * All of the remaining git operations: checkout, branch, stash, fetch, pull, push, merge, rebase, revert, reset, cherry-pick, ect...

 ## Wrap up

+Today we talked about the basic usage of the Terminal.
+We also learned some commands to navigate through files and directories in the system.

+Although it takes some time to learn and practice, Terminal is an extremely useful tool once you get the hang of it.

+I highly recommend that you invest a few hours writing some commands yourself.
+You'll quickly realize that it can do a whole lot of things with great speed.
+That may save you time and increace your productivity greatly in the future.